git-pull/tao-of-tmux/manuscript/04-server.md

 When tmux starts, you are connected to a server via a socket connection.
 What you see presented in your shell is merely a client connection.
-In this chapter, we go into one of the secret sauces that allow your terminal applications to persist for months or even years if you want to.
+In this chapter, we go into the secret power plant allowing your terminal applications to persist for months or even years if you want to.

 {width=90%}